 The selection criteria for Program Fellows are demanding.
 As a result, we identify students who have proven themselves, even as 1Ls, capable of flourishing in the challenging settings that are today's government offices, law firms and corporations.
 After completing a legal writing requirement, preparing a personal statement and being interviewed by a faculty-dominated screening committee at their respective schools, the candidates selected by their schools are then interviewed again by a panel of attorneys and other school representatives under the aegis of the Committee.
 Like the preliminary process at their schools, this interviewing panel also reviews the candidate's undergraduate and law school transcripts, resume, personal statement and legal writing sample.
 Only those who pass this final hurdle are assigned to a participating employer.

-We invite any legal employer who is interested in learning more about the Program, to contact the Co-Chairs of the Committee, Charmaine Slack and Michele Natal at email@example.com and firstname.lastname@example.org.
+We invite any legal employer who is interested in learning more about the Program, to contact the Co-Chairs of the Committee, Michele Cerezo-Natal and Muhammad U. Faridi at email@example.com and firstname.lastname@example.org.

 What Fellowship Employers Say: